Chevrolet Corvette (C2): Grand Sport

 Chassis #003 is owned by car collector Larry Bowman.
 It was bought in 2004 for an undisclosed sum.

 Chassis #004 is part of the Miles Collier Collection on display at The Revs Institute in Naples, Florida.
 This chassis was used in the Rolex Monterrey Motorsport Reunion in 2013.

 Chassis #005 is in the private collection of Bill Tower of Plant City, Florida.
 He was a former Corvette development engineer and also owns several historically significant Corvettes in his collection.

 The Corvette Grand Sports were raced with several different engines, but the most serious factory engine actually used was a 377 cubic inch displacement, all-aluminum, small block with four Weber side-draft carburetors and a cross-ram intake, rated 550 hp at 6400 rpm.
 Body panels were made of thinner fiberglass to reduce weight and the inner body structure 'birdcage' was aluminum rather than steel.
 The ladder-type frame utilized large seamless steel tubular side members connected front and rear with crossmembers of about the same diameter tubes.
 Another crossmember was just aft of the transmission and a fourth one at the rear kick-up anchored the integral roll cage.
 The frame was slightly stiffer than the 1963 Corvette production frame and was 94 lb lighter.
 A number of other lightweight components were utilized to reduce overall weight to about 800 pounds less than the production coupe.
 Initially the Grand Sport project was known simply as "The Lightweight".

 Concept car

 The 1963 Corvette Rondine (Ron-di-nay, Italian for Swallow) is a concept car based on a 1963 C2 chassis that was built for the 1963 Paris Auto Show.
 It was designed by Tom Tjaarda of Pininfarina.
-It was sold at Barrett-Jackson 2008 for 1.6 million dollars.
+Originally fitted with a reverse-slant rear windshield, à la the Citroën Ami and various large Mercurys, this design was heavily criticized and in the winter of 1963–1964 Tjaarda redesigned the rear part of the greenhouse with a more conventional windscreen.
+The Rondine sold at Barrett-Jackson 2008 for 1.6 million dollars.